 The VALA Committee presents the VALA Award to the library or information service which has, in the opinion of the judging panel, made the most innovative use of information and/or communication technologies to improve service to customers.
 This could be either through the provision of new or upgraded services or facilities, or through improvements to operational systems.

-All libraries and information services in Australia are eligible for nomination for the both the VALA Award and the VALA Award for Crisis Response.
+All libraries and information services in Australia are eligible for nomination for the VALA Award.

-The 2020 VALA Award and the 2020 VALA Award for Crisis Response will take the form of an engraved bronze plaque by Melbourne artist Michael Meszaros.
-The recipient of the 2022 VALA Award will be announced prior to Christmas and the details of a formal, online presentation will be announced in early 2021, with the Award recipients invited to be special guest speakers.
+The 2022 VALA Award will take the form of an engraved bronze plaque by Melbourne artist Michael Meszaros.
+The recipient of the 2022 VALA Award will be announced prior to Christmas and the details of a formal, online presentation will be announced in early 2023, with the Award recipients invited to be special guest speakers.